 But be careful what you slather on!

-and it is not always so easy to recognize whether a cream might be suitable for the vegan lifestyle!
+Not all sunscreen formulations are vegan and it is not always so easy to recognize whether a cream might be suitable for the vegan lifestyle!
 There are cosmetic ingredients that may be dubiously derived or directly of animal origin.
 Here is a small guide on how to avoid them.